SatvikJangra/Lipsync/README.md

-Lip reading using Dep Learning
+Lip reading using Deep Learning